temitopeyrn/NiceplaceForker/README.md

-# Niceplace Facebook Login Server
+# Facebook Login Server

-This project serves the Facebook login component from the Niceplace application using a simple Express server.
+This project serves a Facebook login interface using a simple Express server.
+It's a clean, optimized implementation extracted from the Niceplace application.

-## About Niceplace
+## Project Overview

-Niceplace is a web application that includes a Facebook login interface.
-This project has been configured to serve just the Facebook login page component efficiently without the complexity of the full application.
+This is a streamlined, standalone implementation of a Facebook login interface.
+The project has been optimized to provide a simple, reliable solution with minimal dependencies.

 ## Project Structure

 - `simple_server.js` - Express server that serves the Facebook login page
-- `facebook_login.html` - The Facebook login interface from Niceplace
+- `index.html` - The Facebook login interface
 - `clone_and_run.sh` - Script to start the server
+- `package.json` - Dependencies and project configuration

 ## Running the Application